To date, there have been five games released in the series, with a sixth entry being a remake:

 "Ave Maria" shows up again in Absolution: it plays at the end of the mission "Skurky's Law", where 47 pulls an Unflinching Walk while Hope, South Dakota burns in the distance.

 "The Meat King's Party" in Contracts.
-Finding a mutilated body while Paul Anka's "Put Your Head on My Shoulder" is unnerving, to say the least.
+Finding the mutilated body of a young woman hanging upside-down by a meat hook while Paul Anka's "Put Your Head on My Shoulder" plays in the background and her murderer prowls around behind you is unnerving, to say the least.

 Spanner in the Works: In Blood Money, it's possible to ruin the plans of the person who hired you for The Deep South missions by killing her.
 If you can't tell, she's the bride in the wedding.
 It's a bad idea, since that means you fail the mission.
 However, she does show up in a later mission, where you can kill her and get away scot-free.